 - Keep a flange plunger nearby – Your toilet will inevitably get clogged from time to time.
 If you have a flange plunger and know how to use it properly, you can relieve basic clogs.

-- Call a plumber when needed – If a toilet problem seems out of your league, err on the side of caution and call a plumber.
+- Call a professional when needed – If a toilet problem seems out of your league, err on the side of caution and call a licensed drain cleaner and rooter.

 It doesn’t take long to take good care of your toilet.
 A little proactive treatment can avoid costly problems in the future.